 Step 5: Overseas applicants become permanent residents, and get a green card, after they pay a green card production fee ($220 until March 31, 2024, then $235 starting April 1, 2024) to USCIS and enter the United States.
 They present their immigrant visa at a U.S. border, airport, or other point of entry.
 There, it is examined by an official of U.S. Customs and Border Protection (CBP), who has the last word on whether to approve the immigrant for U.S. entry.
 If all goes well, the person's passport will be stamped for U.S. residency, and the green card will come in the mail a few weeks later.

 In addition to the steps above, a few couples (or more likely the U.S.-based spouse) are required to attend a "fraud interview" if the government has doubts about their marriage being the real thing.
 This could happen either as part of Step One or after Step Four, above.

-These time periods are mere educated guesses, based on averages over the last few years.
-Your application could go faster or slower, depending on a variety of factors including the current demand for visas, the complexities of your own case, and the efficiency and workload of the U.S. consulate in your country
+These time periods are mere estimates, based on averages over the last few years.
+Your application could go faster or slower, depending on a variety of factors, including the current demand for visas, the complexities of your own case, and the backlog at U.S. government offices and consulates.